kneasle/wheatley/CONTRIBUTING.md

 ├── README.md
 ├── requirements.txt
-├── setup.py                                        => Build script run to generate the PIP package ├── rr-bot                                          => A shell-executable python script to launch the bot ├── rr_bot
+├── setup.py                                        => Build script run to generate the PIP package ├── run-wheatley                                    => A shell-executable python script to launch Wheatley ├── wheatley
 │   ├── __init__.py                                 => Empty file
 │   ├── __main__.py                                 => Code to start the bot
 │   ├── bell.py                                     => Stores the representation of a bell